Three Ways a Criminal Defense Case Can Endanger Your Career

 - Tell your story of redemption.
 If you’ve made mistakes in the past, use your experience as an opportunity to talk about how you’ve changed.
 Consider having a professional blog and include a section that explains how you made mistakes in the past but now you’re on a new path.

-Talk to an experienced Gainesville, Florida, criminal defense attorney.
+Talk to an experienced Gainesville criminal defense lawyer.
 An experienced attorney can help you minimize the impact a criminal defense case can have on your career.